conchyliculture/pythonsucks/README.md

             # default handling
             ...

-but again, not THAT much different with a good old switch case.
+but again, not THAT much different from a nice switch/case.
 What's hilarious is [the reason](http://legacy.python.org/dev/peps/pep-3103/#rejection-notice) for not adding the switch/case syntax: a quick handvote at PyCon 2007.
 All Hail Guido!